mzkrasner/nsforum-revamp/README.md

 ## Using models

 The [OrbisDB SDK](https://github.com/OrbisWeb3/db-sdk) has ORM-like method for querying data.
-There are [utils](shared/orbis/utils.ts) you can use to write queries more generally.
+There are [utils](shared/orbis/utils.ts) you can also use to write queries.
 For example:

 ```ts
 const data = await findRow({